 Thanks to really looking deeper into the things you wrote down, you can see whether your desires, needs and dreams align or whether maybe some of them are contradictory.
 Contradictory ones can for example include balancing work and family commitments, where you want to travel the world with work but also want to spend a lot of time with family.
 If you notice such contradictions and feel overwhelmed by them, you might want to see a psychologist or a coach.
 They can support you in thinking through various scenarios, which in turn will help you understand yourself better and make the right decisions.

 How do I know what is important?

-The newsletter’s subscribers already know that there are two great exercises available from Project Abroad to help you think through some of those topics and create an action plan for your upcoming months abroad.
+The newsletter’s subscribers already know that there is a great resource available from Project Abroad to help you think through some of those topics and create an action plan for your upcoming months abroad.

-When you subscribe to the newsletter you get access to regular blog updates, additional tips and expat stories as well as the below two exercises.
+When you subscribe to the newsletter you get access to regular blog updates, additional tips and expat stories as well as an amazing, value-packed workbook.

-- Have you ever wondered if you’re in the right place in your life?
+- Have you ever wondered if you’re in the right place?

-- Do you know what your core values and priorities are that guide your decisions in life?
+- Do you know what your core values and priorities are that guide your decisions?

-- Do you know how that influences your life abroad?
+- Do you know how that influences your international work and life?